Fabiola-I/Smart-parking-Rwanda-/README.md

  # HARDWARE USED IN PROJECT
  ![Hardware](https://github.com/Fabi-starr/Talent4_StartUp/assets/168666815/3941fe5b-71ac-41ae-9092-e6993a84862e)
  # PROTOTYPE DEMONSTRATION
   This code is for a smart parking system that utilizes Arduino, NodeMCU, RFID readers, ultrasonic sensors, infrared sensors, and servo motors to manage parking slots.
 It tracks entrance and exit times, updates parking slot statuses in real-time, and controls an automated gate.
-The system connects to the internet via Wi-Fi to send data to Adafruit IO , enabling remote monitoring and control.
-The code initializes the necessary hardware, sets up Wi-Fi and IoT platform credentials, and contains a basic structure for handling the main functionalities of the smart parking system, including servo control .
+The system connects to the internet via Wi-Fi to send data to Adafruit IO, enabling remote monitoring and control.
+The code initializes the necessary hardware, sets up Wi-Fi and IoT platform credentials, and contains a basic structure for handling the main functionalities of the smart parking system, including servo control.
   ![parki](https://github.com/Fabi-starr/Talent4_StartUp/assets/168666815/e6a38482-7cc3-424c-9f05-720275aa2ec7)
  # CODE TO RUN ENTRANCE GATE
-#### I have attacked the file contain  the entrance code for arduino under name called to present-entry
+#### I have attacked the file containing  the entrance code for Arduino under the name called to present-entry

  # CODE FOR ESP8266 TO CONNECT WITH THE ARDUINO

- #### The fille is under name called espentry
+ #### The file is under the name called espentry

-With this code we will be able to track real time status of parking lot based on infrared sensor on each lot, and be able to know time spended in the lot and the number of car parked this will provide realtime information based on each change occured inside the parking
+With this code, we will be able to track the real-time status of the parking lot based on an infrared sensor on each lot, and be able to know the time spent in the lot and the number of cars parked.
+This will provide real-time information based on each change that occurs inside the parking